 ESL and Reading Support is offered for students who are developing English and making adjustments to our curriculum requirements.

-Middle school is a unique time in a students' life.
+Middle School is a unique time in a student’s life.
 It is a time when they transition from childhood to adolescence.
-Seoul International School understands this phase of the students' life and endeavors to help the students make this transition by offering them a wide variety of activities balanced with a rigorous academic program.
+Seoul International School understands this phase of the students’ lives and endeavors to help them to make this transition by offering a wide variety of activities balanced with a rigorous academic program.

 The Middle School program is specifically designed for students grades 6 – 8.
 This allows the school to focus on the personal and intellectual growth of each student.